kubermatic/docs/content/kubermatic/master/references/crds/_index.en.md

-The spec for a seed data.
+The spec for a seed cluster.

 _Appears in:_
 - [Seed](#seed)